Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Adds a tooltip to the Extra Utilities 2 Chunk Loading Ward instructing to use FTB Utilities to load chunks.
 - Fixes a typo involving the DivineRPG Skythern dimension being typod as "shythern" for the Excavator.
 - Fixes a handful of places incorrect capitalizing CurseForge.
+- Adjust the GalactiCraft questline description to replace the reference to Empowering with building the Laser Focus Multiblock.

 ## Texture Transformations: